JustifiedPenguin/Ai-Council/README.md

 # Installation

 # Windows
-Download `TheCouncil.exe` from the releases section and run it.
+Download `Ai-council-v2.0.exe` from the releases section and run it.
 Alternatively download the .rar extract it and run it from source.

 # Linux
 Download the `.AppImage` from the releases section and run it, or use the tarball: